-Editor’s Note:

-- Connection diagram is TBD

-- Preconfiguration is TBD in 38.508-1

-- Test state and generic procedure are TBD in 38.508-1
+Editor’s Note: This clause is incomplete for PSFCH and PSBCH measurement.
+The following aspects are either missing or not yet determined:- Measurement period of PSFCH and PSBCH is FFS.

 6.5E.2.4.1.1 Test purpose

 To verify that V2X UE transmitter does not cause unacceptable interference to adjacent channels in terms of Adjacent Channel Leakage Power Ratio (ACLR) when UE is configured for NR V2X sidelink transmissions non-concurrent with NR uplink transmissions.